Ensuring the Curated Model is IMPROVE-compliant

 All three stage scripts (preprocess, train, infer)

-Each of the three stage scripts uses a main()
+Each of the three stage scripts uses a main() function that:

 Sets params with the appropriate stage/application config